-7.01 In order to comply with sections 34 (2) and 56 of the Mineral Act, and to guard against obvious possible abuse, survey returns of mineral claims shall be filed with the Surveyor-General as soon as practicable, and in all cases within six months of the date of completion of the field work, and, if sent back to the surveyor for amendments, shall be returned within one month.
-If survey returns are not filed within the above time limit, the Surveyor-General, before dealing with them, may call upon the surveyor for an affidavit to the effect that he has again visited the ground and has checked and found the survey monuments in good order and in their true position.

-7.02 Survey returns required to be filed with the Department shall consist of the following:-

-- (a) A survey plan. - (b) Machine-made copies of the records of all claims being surveyed. - (c) Machine-made copies of the records of all claims which affect the determination of the boundaries of the claims being surveyed. - (d) Machine-made copies of the sketch plans from the back of the locator's affidavit for fractional mineral claims. - (e) Printed forms, stocked by the Department, on which the surveyor shall record the serial number of the identification tags as found by him, as well as the information found written on the tags. - (f) Where necessary copies of air-photographs showing information required in sections 2.11, 2.12, and 5.21.
+- 7.01 In order to comply with sections 22, 38, and 45 of the Mineral Act, and to guard against obvious possible abuse, survey returns of claims shall be filed with the Surveyor-General as soon as practicable, and in all cases within six months of the date of completion of the field work, and, if sent back to the surveyor for amendments, shall be returned within one month.
+If survey returns are not filed within the above time limit, the Surveyor-General, before dealing with them, may call upon the surveyor for an affidavit to the effect that he has again visited the ground and has checked and found the survey monuments in good order and in their true position. - 7.02 Survey returns required to be filed with the Ministry, shall consist of the following: - (a) A survey plan. - (b) Machine-made copies of the records of all claims being surveyed. - (c) Machine-made copies of the records of all claims which affect the determination of the boundaries of the claims being surveyed. - (d) Printed forms, stocked by the Ministry, on which the surveyor shall record the serial number of the identification tags as found by him, as well as the information found written on the tags and on the legal corner post of fractional claims. - (e) Where necessary, copies of air photographs showing information required in sections 2.09, 2.10, and 5.22.

-7.03 (a) The survey returns shall be forwarded direct to the Department by the surveyor and not through the surveyor's agent or client.
-A covering letter shall be sent to the Department in the same mail, and should include an explanation of any deviation from the regulations or instructions.
+7.03 The survey returns shall be forwarded direct to the Ministry by the surveyor and not through the surveyor's agent or client.
+A covering letter shall be sent in the same mail, and should include the statutory fee specified by section 38 (3) (c) of the Mineral Act and an explanation of any deviation from the regulations or instructions.